imorelli/murders/README.txt

-wrangle-data.R - creates a derived dataset and saves as R object in rda directory analysis.R -  generates a plot and saves it to the figs directory more information comming...
+wrangle-data.R - creates a derived dataset and saves as R object in rda directory analysis.R -  generates a plot and saves it to the figs directory more information comming... this was added using the remote repo in github